Theatre shows for children in Paris

 Maison de la Radio, the home of France’s public service broadcaster, organizes top-quality music events suitable for children, including regular concerts by musicians from the prestigious Orchestre National de France, as well as workshops at which children learn how radio programmes are made.

 Finally, the Philharmonie de Paris puts on participatory concerts all year round.
 Children are both spectators and players, taking part in the show alongside the musicians on stage and making sure each concert is a success.
+Some of the concerts by symphony orchestras at the Philharmonie de Paris are surprisingly family-friendly.

 At the circus